Sinfonia Concertante for Four Winds: Authenticity

 Mozart is known through letters and concert announcements to have written a sinfonia concertante for flute, oboe, horn, and bassoon, the original score of which is lost.
 There is considerable debate about the authenticity of what is performed today, and whether the extant piece is even related to the original work.
-Various scholars have conflicting opinions, and some say the composition is currently in a corrupt form.
+Scholars have conflicting opinions about the work, but its authenticity is in enough doubt for the work to have been removed from the definitive catalogue of Mozart's works.
+There are a number of possibilities : the work is an arrangement of a work originally written by Mozart, it is a hybrid work based on Mozart's original solo parts, or it has no connection at all with Mozart.
+And there is the intriguing possibility that Mozart never actually wrote his sinfonia concertante in the first place.
+These options discussed in detail :

 Initially the Sinfonia Concertante seems to have been accepted uncritically as a slightly different version of Mozart's lost work.
 However in the 1930s Donald Tovey described it as "blundering" and "inept".
 Alfred Einstein however considered it genuine.
 He considered the work to be an arrangement which retained the essential nature of the original and he identified a recurring Mozartean "motto" in the slow movement.
 Stanley Sadie was dismissive in particular noting that the solo clarinet cannot be directly back-transcribed to a supposed oboe part.
-Martin Staehelin considered that it was inconceivable that Mozart wrote a homotonal concerto (i.e. with all three movements in the same key; here E-flat major).
+Martin Staehelin considered that it was inconceivable that Mozart wrote a homotonal concerto (i.e. with all three movements in the same key; here E♭ major).
 No other attested Mozart concerto is homotonal though several of his symphonies and divertimenti are.
 Sadie thought that a sufficient reason for the homotonal character of the work might be to avoid a natural horn crook change and retune between movements.
 However, Richard Maunder points out that all of Mozart's authentic horn concerti use a different key for the slow movement if there is one, without requiring a crook change.
 Staehelin has written a book about the work which argues that it cannot be by Mozart.
 The Mozart Project considers this piece as "spurious or doubtful", and it does not appear on the project's listing of concertos.